arian/wrapup-partition/README.md

 Modules required by a file specified in this configuration are added to that file if this module isn't required by some other module.

-For example consider this tree:
+For example consider this graph:

 ```
         homepage      tweetDialog